MatthewBonanni/Mallard/README.md

     ```

 3. Configure, build, and install Mallard:
-   1. If using in-tree Kokkos and KokkosKernels:
+   1. If using in-tree Kokkos and KokkosKernels (be sure to enable the desired backends):
       ```sh
       ccmake .. -DCMAKE_INSTALL_PREFIX=/path/to/Mallard/build -DUSE_SYSTEM_KOKKOS=OFF
       make -j install
       ```
    2. If using existing Kokkos and KokkosKernels installations:
       ```sh
       ccmake .. -DCMAKE_INSTALL_PREFIX=/path/to/Mallard/build -DUSE_SYSTEM_KOKKOS=ON -DKokkos_DIR=/path/to/kokkos
       make -j install
       ```

 ## Contributing